Land Registry Adjudication / Land Registry Proceedings - How we can help

 Both sides are entitled to see copies of documents and correspondence sent to the Land Registry, so remember not to send anything confidential.

 Referral to the Tribunal (formerly the Adjudicator)

-Since 2003, an independent adjudicator has been in place to determine disputes arising out of applications to change the land register.
+Since 2003, an independent adjudicator has been in place to determine disputes arising out of applications to change the Land Register.
 On 1 July 2013 the Tribunal replaced the role of the Adjudicator to the Land Registry.
 Like the Adjudicator, the Tribunal is wholly independent of the Land Registry and is governed by its own rules and procedures.

 A referral to the Tribunal will be accompanied by a case summary, prepared by the Registry.
 This will include the names and addresses of the parties and any legal representatives; a summary of the core facts of the matter; details of the application; details of the objection; a list of any documents sent; and anything else the Registrar considers to be appropriate.

 The Registrar will send a copy of the case summary to the parties, who are given an opportunity to make comments on the contents.
 This is an opportunity for any factual errors to be corrected.
-The case summary is only intended to be a brief summary of the relevant facts and therefore does not set out the parties’ full arguments or evidence.
+The case summary is only intended to be a brief summary of the relevant facts and soe does not set out the parties’ full arguments or evidence.